luci/luci-py/appengine/swarming/ui2/README.md

 This is the Web Components based UI.
-It aims to be lighter-weight and more future-proof than the current Polymer v1 UI, but functionally identical.
+It aims to be lighter-weight and more future-proof than the previous Polymer v1 UI, but functionally identical.

 ## Prerequisites

 You will install a node.js, npm and npx via cipd (they usually come together).
 You should always use the same node/npm/npx used in bots.
 Please use `gclient sync` to fetch them.

 ## npm install